24-06921-maker/HabiTrack-Habit-Tracker-App/README.md

 ## Introduction

-**HabiTrack** is a comprehensive habit tracking application designed to help you build, monitor, and maintain positive daily habits.
-Whether you're looking to exercise more, read regularly, code consistently, or develop any other habit, HabiTrack provides an intuitive interface and powerful visualization tools to keep you accountable and motivated.
+**HabiTrack** is a comprehensive GUI-based habit tracking applicationa built with Python.
+This project encourage users to create, monitor, and maintain positive daily habits through an user-friendly interface and powerful visual charts.
+Whether you're building a fitness routine, learning to code consistently, reading daily, or developing any other habit, HabiTrack helps you stay accountable and motivated by providing real-time progress insights and streak tracking.

 ## Overview